gamesbook/pyprototypr/docs/core_shapes.rst

       - lower-left "corner" at x-position 1cm and at y-position 1cm
       - diameter of 1cm
-      - compass lines in all 8 directions, extending from the centre outwards
+      - lines in all 8 directions, extending from the centre outwards; these represent the primary - North, South, East and West - and secondary - North-East, South-East, Notth-West and South- West directions.
 ===== ======

 Ellipse
 ~~~~~~~
 `^ <shapeIndex_>`_

-Example #1
+Example 1.
 ++++++++++

 .. |ell| image:: images/defaults/ellipse.png
-   :width: 300
+   :width: 330

 ===== ======
 |ell| This example shows the shape constructed using the command with only